mikhailshilkov/azure-serverless-workshop/03-telemetry/README.md

 Next, you define a NoSQL database to store the telemetry data.
 Azure Cosmos DB suits perfectly for our use case.

 Create a new file `cosmos.ts`.
-Use the following import statements to load Pulumi and the common variables that we defined on step 1:
+Use the following import statements to load Pulumi and the common variables that we defined in step 1:

 ```ts
 import * as azure from "@pulumi/azure";